michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 8. and hardly voyaging we passing around it came to the place which is called the Fair Havens.
 AND it was nigh to the city named Lasia.

-9. And we were there much time, until the day when the dayTishri, 10th day: about September 20th. of the fast of the Jihudoyee had also passed, and there had become danger for one to voyage by sea.
-And Paulos counselled them
+9. And we were there much time, until the day when the day

 10. and said, Men, I perceive that with distress and much loss we are to voyage, not only to the burden of the ship, but also to our own lives.